Development of Daily Living and Life Skills

 - Communicating with service providers and support networks

-- Transport and travel: such as planning your journey, accessing public transport and trouble‐shooting issues.
+- Transport and travel: planning your journey, accessing public transportation, and troubleshooting issues.

 Individual life and personal skills development

-We understand the unique challenges faced by people with a disability in relation to personal and interpersonal skills.
+We understand the unique challenges people with a disability face to personal and interpersonal skills.

-Furthermore, we recognise the challenges faced by the parents, family members and carers to manage issues relating to social skills, sexuality, interpersonal relationships, regulation of emotions and personal safety.
+Furthermore, we recognize the challenges faced by the parents, family members, and carers in managing issues relating to social skills, sexuality, interpersonal relationships, regulation of emotions, and personal safety.

-We provide services to assist you and your families or carers to navigate these issues as they arise, as well as to implement strategies that will increase your potential to manage these issues into the future.
+We provide services to assist you and your families or carers in navigating these issues as they arise and implement strategies that will increase your potential to manage these issues in the future.

 Our staff can work with you to develop your skills and independence to manage your finances, including managing a bank account and creating a budget.

-By working to improve your numeracy and literacy, we can also improve your skills for communication and independent living.
+By working to improve your numeracy and literacy, we can also enhance your communication and independent living skills.

 Training for parents and carers

-We understand that being a parent or carer is a full‐time, high pressure job, placing significant demands on an individual’s time, energy and resources.
-We can work with parents and carers to develop the skills, knowledge and understanding required to manage both their day‐to‐day realities and longer-term situations.
+We understand that being a parent or carer is a full‐time, high-pressure job, placing significant demands on an individual’s time, energy and resources.
+We can work with parents and carers to develop the skills, knowledge, and understanding required to manage their day‐to‐day realities and longer-term situations.

 In partnership with parents and carers, we can provide information and guidance about

-We can also work with parents to manage episodic issues including transitions into, between and out of educational settings and transition out of the family home into independent or group‐based living environments.
+We can also work with parents to manage episodic issues, including transitions into, between, and out of educational settings and growth from the family home into independent or group‐based living environments.